-- Observe the legal directives and local regulations for disposal of detergents. - Used batteries labelled as recyclable contain reusable economic goods.
-These batteries must not be added to the normal waste.
+- For safe use of substances inheriting a danger to health and environment specific knowledge is required. - Observe the legal directives and local regulations for disposal of detergents. - Used batteries labelled as recyclable contain reusable economic goods.
+According to the crossed garbage can label these batteries must not be added to the normal waste.